 - If reported by youth, observed, or suspected, staff must alert the supervisor or administration if the supervisor is not available.
 The supervisor or administration must ensure that staff document information in an Incident Report and must ensure the youth safety is restored or maintained.

 - The supervisor is required to call administration.

-- Alleged or suspected incidents of youth-on-youth sexually abusive contact are investigated internally by personnel that have received specialized training in conducted administrative investigations of sexual abuse and sexual harassment allegations.
+- Alleged, or suspected incidents of youth-on-youth sexually abusive contact are investigated internally by personnel that have received specialized training in conducted administrative investigations of sexual abuse and sexual harassment allegations.
 The supervisor or administration must notify the trained investigator to schedule an internal investigation.
-The facility Director or designee determines if police will be contacted for further investigation, based on the results of the internal investigation.
+The facility Director or designee is required to contact the police department with all allegations of sexual abuse or harassment unless they do not involve potentially criminal behavior based on the results of the internal investigation.

 - The facility Director or designee makes required notifications.